Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title | Goal.com

 Big up and congrats to my brother @chukwueze_8 🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑🤑👑👑👑👑 e no easy 🏆🏆🏆🥇🥇— ASISAT M.O.N (@AsisatOshoala) May 26, 2021

-Besides Chukwueze winning the Europa League diadem, his compatriots Kelechi Iheanacho and Wilfred Ndidi also recently helped Leicester City to clinch the FA Cup trophy.
+Besides Chukwueze winning the Europa League diadem, his compatriots Kelechi Iheanacho and Wilfred Ndidi recently helped Leicester City clinch the FA Cup trophy.

 Chukwueze made 40 appearances across all competitions for the Yellow Submarine, scoring five goals and providing eight assists in the 2020-21 season.